Delanyo32/railway-chord/README.md

 _railway-chord_ pipes the log stream from Railway's GraphQL API into Vector.
 This gives you **project-wide** centralized logging on Railway.
-For each Railway project you configure, _railway-chord_ dumps the log stream of the project's deployed services and plugins (e.g. Postgres, Redis, etc.) in all environments into Vector.
+For each Railway project you configure, _railway-chord_ dumps the log stream of the project's deployed services and plugins (e.g. Postgres, Redis, etc..) in all environments into Vector.

 ## Usage